sporto/elm-tutorial/signals/mailboxes.md

 `view` display a message and a button for us to click.
 This button doesn't do anything at the moment.

 `messageSignal` is a string signal with the constant value of "Hello", it never changes.

+`main` maps the latest value from `messageSignal` to `view`.
+So if you run this code on your browser you will see `Hello` which is the constant value coming from `messageSignal`.